blackstarsama/Angular-Project/TECH-Angular/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Built With

+Academic project putting into practice the concepts of Angular, Nodejs and Express

+This project was built using these technologies.

+- Node.js
+- Express.js
+- CSS3
+- VsCode
+- Vercel

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.